technical911/heroicon-plus/README.md

 # Heroicons

-> Heroicons is a Statamic addon that does something pretty neat.
+> Heroicon-plus is a statamic addon that adds a new icon fieldtype.

 ## Features

 This addon does:

-- This
-- And this
-- And even this
+- Allows users to select an icon from the preinstalled heroicon library.
+- Add additional custom icons through the normal statamic interface.
+These custom icons share the space with the heroicon icons so you only need one field type for both.

 ## How to Install